cocos/engine-native/docs/CODING_STYLE.md

 Foo a[] = { Foo(1), Foo(2), Foo(3) };  // fine
 ```

 Constant initialization is always allowed.
-Constant initialization of static storage duration variables should be marked with constexpr or where possible the [ABSL_CONST_INIT](https://github.com/abseil/abseil-cpp/blob/03c1513538584f4a04d666be5eb469e3979febba/absl/base/attributes.h#L540) attribute.
+Constant initialization of static storage duration variables should be marked with constexpr.
 Any non-local static storage duration variable that is not so marked should be presumed to have dynamic initialization, and reviewed very carefully.

 By contrast, the following initializations are problematic:
 ```c++